 • These changes come from a vague mention of reforms in the Housing Statement.

-• The Victorian Government proposes to change ResCode, which is the planning rules for single dwelling developments that require a planning permit (including lots under 300 square metres and apartment developments up to a height of 4 storeys).
+• The Victorian Government proposes to change ResCode, which is the planning rule for single or multiple dwelling developments that require a planning permit (including lots under 300 square metres and apartment developments up to a height of 4 storeys).

-• The ResCode changes remove the right for neighbouring residents to appeal to the Victorian Civil and Administrative Tribunal (VCAT).
+• The ResCode changes remove the right for neighbouring residents to appeal to the Victorian Civil and Administrative Tribunal (VCAT) where all standards are met.

 • The Victorian Government only allowed a limited time for feedback from select stakeholders on these far-reaching changes.